Jalink-lab/Jalink-lab.github.io/README.md

 ### [SMLM_process_folder](https://github.com/Jalink-lab/SMLM-macro/)
 This macro is basically a wrapper around the ImageJ plugin [ThunderSTORM](https://zitmen.github.io/thunderstorm/), still a very useful tool for SMLM analysis.
 However, ThunderSTORM doesn't have much functionality for batch processing.
 This macro processes all blinking time-lapse images in a folder.
 If the file format is Leica's .lif, multiple series in one file are processed.
 In the dialog the most important settings of ThunderSTORM can be set.
-(Other parameters are set to default, and/or can be changed in the macro code before running. _(@rharkes nog even checken of dit waar is?)_
+(Other parameters are taken from ThunderSTORM, and/or can be changed in the macro code before running.

 We have included a few convenient extras, such as: